 For the time being, it is natural that you won’t be upset about the previous confusion about the missing local group policy editor on Windows 10.

-After you download gpedit and install it on Windows 10 Home, cannot change lock screen will not come to you and if you can start to learn how to use local group policy Windows 10, many problems can be solved quickly without risking using the registry editor.
+After you download gpedit and install it on Windows 10/11 Home, cannot change lock screen will not come to you.
+And you can start to learn how to use local group policy, many problems can be solved quickly without risking using the registry editor.